AlexCharlton/gl-utils/README.md

 This would create a mesh with vertex attributes `(position #:float 3)` and `(color #:unsigned-byte 3 normalized: #t)` and the `#:unsigned-short` indices given by `vertex_index`.

-### gl-utils-srfi4
+### gl-utils-srfi-4
+**This module has been deprecated.
+With gl-utils-mesh and gl-utils-bytevector, this functionality is better served by directly using srfi-4.
+This module may still be accessed by explicitly using gl-utils-srfi-4 for the time-being, but it will be removed in the future.**

-gl-utils-srfi4 reexports a version of [srfi-4](http://api.call-cc.org/doc/srfi-4) that gives preference to vectors being created in non-garbage collected memory.
+gl-utils-srfi-4 reexports a version of [srfi-4](http://api.call-cc.org/doc/srfi-4) that gives preference to vectors being created in non-garbage collected memory.
 This is useful for use with OpenGL, since it is often desirable to pass vectors to OpenGL that will remain in one place.
 All srfi-4 functions not mentioned below are reexported without changes.

 The `NNNvector` and `list->NNNvector` constructors have been modified so that they return vectors in non-garbage collected memory.
 They will still be freed when no longer used.